NeurodataWithoutBorders/nwb_benchmarks/docs/writing_benchmarks.rst

 To reduce duplicated code, it is suggested to write standalone helper functions in the ``core`` submodule and then call those functions within the benchmarks.
 This does mean that some redirection is still required to understand exactly how a given helper function operates, but this was deemed worth it to keep the actual size of benchmarks from inflating.

 An example of this philosophy in practice would be as follows.
-In this example we wish to test how long it takes to both read a small remote NWB file (from the ``s3_url``) using the ``remfile`` method as well as how long it takes to slice ~20 MB of data from the contents of a remote NWB file that has a large amount of series data.
+In this example we wish to test how long it takes to both read a small remote NWB file (from the ``s3_url``) using the ``remfile`` method...

 .. code-block:: python